 • Successful business startups

 • Led both large and small companies

 • Decisive; easily cuts through the non-essential information

 • Good long-range strategic planner

-Prepare a 30- to 50-second story for each bullet using a “story-telling” technique I refer to as SOAR.
+Prepare a 30- to a 50-second story for each bullet using a “story-telling” technique I refer to as SOAR.